 In this way, the people are made to work for the benefit of the administration, the elite and the institutions erected around them; of course, they're made to work for select "victims" as well, namely the elderly, the "underserved" and the "most vulnerable" among us, but only insofar as this arrangement serves to superficially corroborate the true interests and ulterior motives of the administration and the elite.
 Without fail, their interests are secured by their control over the people, where personal freedom stands, as they see it, only to impede their "progress" and their enjoyment of the spoils.

 For this reason, they invariably exploit every imaginable excuse, every social weakness and sensibility, to diminish the public liberty.
+In this way, the Leftists wrest away every last freedom in their unending crusade against every last sorrow, hardship and inequity inherent to life on their planet.
 Whatever their cause, it is always fleeting, enduring only so long as it serves to accomplish their true objective, and always changing to keep the public dazed and confused.
 After all, in the chaos brought upon them, the people are all the more likely to bicker among themselves over the details as the masters of deceit continue to realize their plans.

 Nevertheless, that sole objective, control, is always concealed by claims which purport to advance the “general welfare” or “common good” of the people.
 This is, perhaps, the most pernicious aspect of socialism: it is all too often appraised for its purported intentions instead of its predictable results.
 Socialism is either a fantastic dream, a palatable lie, or a great deceit, but it is not and never will be progressive.